leeohaddad/reward-system-challenge/README.md

 $ lein run "input.txt"
 ```

-## Thought line to build the solution
+## Line of thought to build the solution

 ### The Awesome Foresight